-Establish a permanent fund with us and we will invest the donation in perpetuity and use the income to support the project instigated by you.
+Establish a fund with us and we will invest the donation in perpetuity and use the income to support the project instigated by you.

 For example, you might want to support a specific art form, region or provide general support to the arts.
 You can also establish a fund that allows you to choose the recipients.